mech314/CRISPRi-gRNA-strength-predictor/README.md

 # CRISPRi gRNA Strength Predictor

 This repository provides a comprehensive framework for predicting the strength of gRNAs in CRISPR interference (CRISPRi) experiments.
-By engineering features from gRNA sequences and leveraging machine learning models, this pipeline predicts the effectiveness of gRNA-mediated repression.
+By engineering features from gRNA sequences and catboost classification and regression models, this pipeline predicts the effectiveness of gRNA-mediated repression.

 ## **Pipeline Overview**
 The pipeline includes the following steps: